Last Updated on October 6, 2023 by Samantha Harris

-When the enclosure isn’t right for laying eggs (oviposition), a tortoise won’t lay her eggs until whatever problematic issues have been corrected.
+When the enclosure isn’t suitable for laying eggs (oviposition), a tortoise won’t lay her eggs until whatever problematic issues have been corrected.

 Sometimes, an egg-bound tortoise may repeatedly build and destroy nests because it can’t find a suitable place to lay its egg.
-However, this behavior is fairly common in all tortoises.
+However, this behavior is relatively common in all tortoises.

 Illness and Disease

 Egg retention in tortoises can also occur due to reproductive tract damage and diseases, hormonal imbalances, nutritional deficits, and poor overall health.